Here’s everything you need to know about the new Pokémon Sleep game

 - The game, called Pokémon Sleep, is currently in development and will launch sometime in 2020.

-- It’s not clear what the gameplay will be like exactly, however, information about how long the player slept and when they wake up will affect the gameplay.
+- It’s not clear what the gameplay will be like exactly, however, information about how long the player slept and when they wake up will effect the gameplay.

 - The game’s official description reads: “Pokémon Sleep aims to turn sleeping into entertainment by having a player’s time spent sleeping, and the time they wake up, effect the gameplay.”